tymyrddin/red-exfil/source/docs/thm/tcp.md

 # Exfiltration using TCP socket

+Exfiltration over TCP is unlikely to work, but try raw TCP sockets.

 Using the TCP socket is one of the data exfiltration techniques that can be used in a non-secured environment where there are no network-based security products (to speak of, as far as we know).
 This kind of exfiltration is easy to detect because it relies on non-standard protocols.
 One of the benefits of this technique is that it